timoast/methylQC/README.md

 * `nonConversion`: Calculate the bisulfite non-conversion rates for each sequence context.
 * `strandBias`: Calculate bias in sequencing depth towards either strand for each C position.

+### Data

+`methylome`: A small test dataset including sequencing data for the lambda genome and the first ~1 million cytosines of Arabidopsis chromosome 1.
+`arabidopsis`: Cytosine information for the Arabidopsis genome.

 ## Interactive web app